ionic-team/ionic-portals/website/docs/appflow/web/getting-started.md

 </em>

 :::tip
-Also in the top left corner of these screens you will see the Appflow App id.
+Also in the top left corner of these screens you will see the Appflow app ID.
 In this case it is `11a0971f`.
 This id will be used when we configure the native application.
 :::

 After the application has been added to Appflow you will need to create your first build so that it is available to seed the Portal in the Native App.